 Have you ever made a “One Block Wonder”?
-You put 6 layers of the same fabric on top of each other lining up the patterns exactly, and then cut them into triangles and sew each group of 6 triangles together into a hexagon.
-It’s so much fun.
+To make one you place 6 layers of the same fabric on top of each other lining up the patterns exactly, and then cut them into triangles then sew each group of 6 triangles together into a hexagon.
+It’s so much fun!

 I’ve discovered a wonderful internet site with a free tool to help you in your design process: You can find it here:

 Once you’re at the site, you’ll see this screen under the tab “design helper”.

 Just upload a photo of your fabric by pressing “Choose image” and finding it on your computer…

 Then press “MAKE HEXIES”, and this is what you’ll see!